 LaTele.Cat (2004 – 2012)

-When I was 19 years old I got a job at a local TV near Barcelona filming and editing sports news.
-After learning the basic skills of TV reporting I also realize how the constraints of TV narrative (voice over, types of shoots, timming) barred communication itself. (what later I discovered filmmaker Peter Watkins calls the monoform.
+When I was 19 years old I got a job at a local TV Station near Barcelona filming and editing sports news on the weekends.
+After learning the basic skills of TV reporting I also realized how the constraints of TV narrative (voice over, types of shoots, timing) barred communication itself. (what later I discovered filmmaker Peter Watkins calls the monoform)

-During my first year in J-School in the Autonomous University of Barcelona, a professor in Communications Theory talked about a project in Barcelona willing to break those boundaries.
-A TV not owned by the state or private companies, but by the population itself and their freedom to express themselves.
-I began to attend the meetings of the embryonic meetings of what later become www.latele.cat .
+During my first year in J-School in the Autonomous University of Barcelona, a professor of Communication’s Theory talked about a project in Barcelona willing to break those boundaries.
+A TV not owned by the state or private companies, but by the public itself for the right to express themselves.
+I began to attend the meetings of this embryonic project which later become LaTele

 LaTele.Cat became my second school and family.
 LaTele is a collective horizontal project and one of the only citizen TV’s that has been able to broadcast in TDT in Europe.
 It’s a TV of the social justice movements in Catalonia, owned by individuals and social justice organizations.

 At LaTele we learned by doing, from broadcasting from an antenna to uploading the first videos to Youtube and Blip Tv in 2005.
 Little by little LaTele has grown its potential being able to produce many kinds of programs, from news, to vegan cooking, to the first PUNK TV Program of the history of TV.